I AM FREAKIN_OUT! (264-OfAnotherRace)+Shackled, -(101-Unable), (305-To Ascend or Rise). EL REY VIENE

-Quotation from original video description...."Goodness gracious there is NOTHING That could Confirm This More Than What Happened"
+"Goodness gracious there is NOTHING That could Confirm This More Than What Happened" (From Jonathan's original description)************************* *************************

 FREE email alerts of the most important BANNED videos in the world